 Similarly to PVRCarbon, PVRTune now has a Dark Fusion theme.
 This is the default colour scheme, but the original system default can be re-selected in the preferences window.

 As some of you may already know, in addition to PVRTune Developer (the version freely available from our website) we also have PVRTune Complete.
-This is the fully-featured version of PVRTune which is only available under NDA.

 The updates for PVRTune Complete include: